 A woman who doesn’t look to a human being to fill a gap that Jesus so willingly took upon Himself to make whole.

-It’s a gift, not just to your children, but to you.
-You cut the ties of unforgiveness that hold you bound.
+It’s a gift, not just to your children, but to you as you cut the ties of unforgiveness that hold you bound.

 You can change the legacy

-His absence desired to lead me to bitterness and, I’m not going to lie, there were times I got angry at him.
+His absence desired to lead me to bitterness and, I’m not going to lie, there were times I was tempted.

 There were days when I cheered on my son’s basketball team or waited up on my daughters to come home after a late-night event, that I wondered if he ever regretted the absence in his children’s lives.